 - A juvenile

-Libnus vs State Of Maharastra
+Libnus vs State Of Maharashtra

 Thus, the Bombay High Court released the accused.

-POCSO ACT, 2012 or Protection of Child from Sexual Offences Act, 2012, is an act that protects a child from being exploited sexually.
+POCSO ACT, 2012 or Protection of Child from Sexual Offences Act, 2012, is an act that protects a child from being sexually exploited.
 It covers major sexual offences related to the child.
-The POCSO Act Punishments are more stringent, and the law is more severe than any other legislation.
+The POCSO Act Punishments are stringent, and the law is more severe than any other legislation.
 However, this act also set aside the principle of Innocent till proven guilty, as, under this act, a person is seen as a culprit and not as normal.
 As this act is related to the child and protects the child from being sexually exploited, the act has recognised all the major acts as offences.
-The POCSO act Punishment can be up to life imprisonment for the offender according to the severity of the offence.
+The POCSO Act Punishment can be up to life imprisonment for the offender according to the severity of the offence.

 Who is a child as per POCSO Act 2012?